Foundation exams FAQs

 - A Mac or PC desktop or laptop are acceptable and you may connect an external mouse or keyboard if that’s your preference.
 Tablets and touchscreen devices are not permitted, nor is a second monitor.

-- Please ensure you have checked your device against the criteria in the device checklist (below) before starting the exam.
+- Please ensure you have checked your device against the criteria against the Pearson VUE technical requirements before starting the exam.

 - During the check-in process, you'll be asked to take photos of your work area.
 These will be checked by a greeter before the exam begins.
 The greeter will work with you to remedy any concerns that arise during the check-in process.